MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/develop/download-copilot-transcript-data.md

 For all other interactions between agents and Copilot, data is stored in the `msdyn_copilotinteractiondata` table in Dataverse.

 For example, an interaction can be an agent using Copilot to generate an email and a case summary.
-The key attributes for our example are as follows:
+The key attributes for our example are as follows.

 | Attribute                     | Value for our scenario                          |
 |-------------------------------|-------------------------------------------------|